 The City of Evanston has established Business Incentives to assist local existing business businesses and welcome new businesses to the City.

-The Economic Development Division administers the City of Evanston’s Facade Improvement Program.
-The intent of the Program is to improve the appearance of the façades, the street-facing exteriors of a building, of commercial buildings located throughout the City of Evanston.
+The Economic Development Division administers the City of Evanston’s Storefront Modernization Program (formerly Facade Improvement Program).
+The intent of the Program is to improve the appearance of the street-facing exteriors of commercial buildings located throughout the City of Evanston and encourage development in targeted business districts and sectors by providing assistance for interior build-out.

 - Program Materials: